Introduction to Polyvagal Theory

 Polyvagal theory proposes that the nervous system is constantly asking a simple question: Am I safe right now?

+This process happens automatically and below conscious awareness.
+Porges calls it neuroception.
+If the nervous system detects safety.
 If it detects danger or uncertainty, the system begins shifting into protective states.
 These states are not psychological flaws but are biological survival strategies.

-Polyvagal theory describes three broad physiological states.
+Polyvagal theory describes three broad physiological states:

 When the nervous system senses safety, the ventral vagal system is active.
+This is the state where relationships grow and learning happens most easily.
+In this state we can:

 • connect with others